chef/chef-web-docs/chef_master/source/resource_deploy.rst

-Chef Infra Client will determine the correct provider based on configuration data collected by Ohai at the start of the Chef Infra Client run.
+Chef Infra Client will determine the correct provider based on configuration data collected by Ohai at the start of a Chef Infra Client run.
 This configuration data is then mapped to a platform and an associated list of providers.

 Generally, it's best to let Chef Infra Client choose the provider, and this is (by far) the most common approach.
 However, in some cases, specifying a provider may be desirable.
 There are two approaches: